-Source: Ausgrid

 Daily average household (kWh per customer per day) electricity consumption usage across the LGA has generally trended down.

-13.7 kWh in 2020

-Air Quality

-70.8 AQI in 2019 53.8 AQI in 2020

-Source: NSW Office of Environment and Heritage

-Air Quality Index (AQI); Since 2017, particulate matter increased on average with a notable spike in 2019, due to the 'Black Summer bushfires'.

-as very good.

-Coastal water quality

-Beachwatch continues to rate the

-water quality at all seven ocean

-beaches in the Newcastle area
+Trend emissions 2018: CO2e December 2019: CO2e % of domestic vas diverted from nenced the term with precast data from 1 October 2017 to 31 August 2021.

+.660 tonnes d green organics from landfill since
-Source: NSW Beachwatch

-Area of community natural assets The extent of natural area rehabilitation investment annually remains stable within 90% of the environmental budget performance.
+Air Quality 70.8 AQI in 2019 53.8 AQI in 2020 Source: NSW Office of Environment and Heritage Air Quality Index (AQI): Since 2017, particulate r Summer bushfires'. matter increased on average with a notable spike in 2019, due to the 'Black Coastal water quality Beachwatch continues to rate the water quality at all seven ocean Source: NSW Beachwatch beaches in the Newcastle area as very good.
+Area of community natural assets rehabilitation.
+The extent of natural area rehabilitation investment annually rendbilitation. remains stable within 90% of the Source: CN environmental budget performance.
+The environment budget includes coast and e estuary, bushland and watercourse, and street and park trees.

-Source: CN rehabilitation.

-The environment budget includes coast and estuary, bushland and watercourse, and street and park trees.
 Migratory shorebirds Between 2017 and 2021, 15 migratory and 8 non-migratory shorebirds were regularly recorded.

-Source: Hunter Bird Observers Club

-Of the 15 migratory shorebirds

-12 are in decline

-3 show increasing numbers
+Source: Hunter Bird Observers Club Of the 15 migratory shorebirds 12 are in decline 3 show increasing numbers

 Of the 8 non-migratory shorebirds many have trends for increasing numbers, while others have fluctuating populations.
 One species is decreasing.

-Making progress

 Greater efficiency in the use of resources

 Summerhill Waste Management Centre - Landfill Cell Construction: Cell 9, Stage 2

 The Cell 9 project involved significant civil works including 700,000m3 of bulk excavation of earth and rock and the installation of a 64,000m3 geosynthetic lining system.

 The project commenced in December 2018 and comprised of two stages.

+Solar farm

-Solar farm As one of only two local governments in Australia to build and operate a solar farm, CN has developed a 5MW solar farm on one of the closed landfills at the Summerhill Waste Management Centre.
+As one of only two local governments in Australia to build and operate a solar farm, CN has developed a 5MW solar farm on one of the closed landfills at the Summerhill Waste Management Centre.

 The project site was formerly a coal mine and then later used for landfill before construction of the solar farm, demonstrating reuse and transition and opportunities for urban solar farms on reclaimed land.
 The Summerhill Solar Farm produces over 7 gigawatt hours (GWh) a year of renewable energy.

 Continuing this leadership in renewable energy, on 1 January 2020, CN became the first local government in the state and one of only a handful across the country to move to 100% renewable electricity.

+Our unique natural environment is maintained, enhanced and connected

+Creek restorations

-Our unique natural environment is maintained, enhanced and connected Creek restorations Over the last four years we have continued our award-winning creek naturalisation program, rehabilitating 1,029 metres of urban watercourse using 'natural channel' design and construction approaches.
+Over the last four years we have continued our award-winning creek naturalisation program, rehabilitating 1,029 metres of urban watercourse using 'natural channel' design and construction approaches.
 Multiple benefits include: